urbit/urbit/README.markdown

 Let's try an example: First, make sure you have two apps running, like `:dojo` and `:talk`.
 Then, try:
-    :: XX this is wrong, only between apps(+dojo or +talk) now
-    :: this entire example is kinda lackluster now...
-    :: killing the current task kills dojo now, and you
-    :: cant have multiple dojo instances!

     ~waclux-tomwyc:dojo> :helm?begin